 Ms. Godley is passionately committed to giving back to the community.
 She led the pro bono team that obtained a preliminary injunction in January 2016 blocking implementation of Nevada’s sweeping voucher law, which risked diversion of more than $200 million from the public schools.
 In July 2016, Ms. Godley successfully argued before the Nevada Supreme Court, against well-known Supreme Court advocate Paul Clement, to permanently keep the law from going into effect.

 Ms. Godley also was appointed by Sheriff McDonald to serve on the Los Angeles County Inmate Welfare Commission.
 In addition, she serves as vice president of the Pasadena Educational Foundation and as immediate past president of the Armory Center for the Arts.

 Ms. Godley formerly served two terms on the Pasadena Human Relations Commission.
 She previously served as an elected official on the South Pasadena School Board; on the Rampart Independent Review Panel, which investigated and analyzed the Los Angeles Police Department’s discipline and oversight practices; and as deputy general counsel for the Citizens’ Commission on Jail Violence.

 Ms. Godley graduated from UCLA with a double major in English and political science, obtained a master's degree in English from Cal State Northridge and taught in South Central Los Angeles before going to law school.
-She received her J.D. from the USC in 1996, Order of the Coif, where she was a notes editor of the Law Review and a writing instructor for first year law students.
+She received her J.D., Order of the Coif, in 1996 from the USC Gould School of Law.
 Prior to joining Munger Tolles, Ms. Godley clerked for U.S. District Court Judge Harry L. Hupp of the Central District of California.